Is Chinese a hard language to learn?

 A slight variation of sound can cause different meanings or contexts.

-For example, sometimes syllables with the same initials and finals are spoken differently.
+For example, sometimes syllables with the same initial and final are pronounced differently.
 Likewise, the meaning varies depending on which tone we use for the vowels.

-Initially, it will be a nightmare since you do not know all the sounds and combinations.
+Initially, it will be challenging because you do not know all the sounds and combinations.
 You will make mistakes initially, even when you speak reasonably well.
 But after a while, you will get used to it.

 You will communicate better and make fewer errors.
 You require years of study, the correct approach, and consistent practice to reach that level.
 And in the end, you can surely clear higher levels of HSK.